thasso/pyjip/docs/source/tools_and_pipelines.rst

 that the idea is **not** to do the tools job while validating it.
 Keep your validation methods small and fast so speed up pipeline generation.

+.. _dynamic_options:

-Now, within your validation block, you are allowed to modify the tool options as well.
+Within your validation block, you are allowed to modify the tool options as well.
 One common pattern is to add additional `hidden` output options.
 Assume for example you have a simple tool that take a prefix parameter and a count and then created a number of files::